CormacKinsella/short-guides/README.md

-# Guides for common HPC issues
+# Guides for some HPC issues